CtrlK

 Specificity

 Lists multiple specific concrete actions: detecting and removing overlays, cookie banners, GDPR consent, modals, popups, newsletter signups, paywalls, login walls.
-Also specifies technical details like cached database of 300+ CMPs, heuristic DOM scanning, and portable JS recipes for specific tools (Playwright, CDP, cmux-browser).
+Also specifies the technical approach (cached database of 300+ CMPs, heuristic DOM scanning) and output format (portable JS recipes for Playwright, CDP, cmux-browser).

 3 / 3